-Unlike the student transportation and technology fees, there is currently no committee with pupil representatives to offer guidelines for how the college should use the international student price’s sales.
+Unlike the student transportation and technology fees, there is currently no committee with pupil representatives to offer guidelines for how the college should use the international student price sales.
 As a result, Han stated, the GSG doesn’t recognize how this money is spent.

 “We are in the darkish,” he stated.

-The charge generated about $400,000 in the closing financial yr, Ross Lewin, partner vice president for global affairs for this university’s international affairs workplace, instructed The Diamondback final semester.
+The charge generated about $400,000 in the closing financial year; Ross Lewin, partner vice president for global affairs for this university’s international affairs workplace, instructed The Diamondback final semester.

 Still, Alexander Dennis, a GSG commercial enterprise and management consultant, said many worldwide college students he’s spoken to within his application don’t understand what happens with their cash each semester.